 Find out what notice period you get

-- you’ve worked for your employer less than a month
+- you’ve worked for your employer for at least a month

 If you’re entitled to statutory notice, your minimum amount of notice is: